-The laboratory measurements in February 2022 marked the official start of the UAII2022 campaign, which is composed of laboratory tests of the participating radiosondes that take place before and after the main sounding phase scheduled for August/September.
-Against the background of the ever-present Covid-19 situation, which lead to several postponements in the past, the campaign commenced successfully, and the first four laboratory slots were executed smoothly and according to plan.
+The laboratory measurements in February 2022 marked the official start of the UAII2022 campaign, which is composed of laboratory tests of the participating radiosondes that take place before and after the field campaign phase that took place August-September 2022 .
+Against the background of the ever-present Covid-19 situation, which led to several postponements in the past, the campaign commenced successfully, and the laboratory tests were executed smoothly and according to plan.
 The laboratory tests yielded useful information and new insights on the performance of the radiosondes under various conditions.
 The findings will be presented in detail in the final report.

 During the first slot in the laboratory part of the campaign (21 February to 4 March), a delegation from Vaisala, Finland (Hannu Jauhiainen, Petteri Survo, Johannes Saarinen, Lauri Keskinen) was present in Lindenberg for testing the RS41 radiosonde, in parallel to members from Graw, Germany (Alexander Kotik, Yvonne Panzer, Johannes Frielingsdorf) for tests with the DFM-17.
-During the second phase (28 March till 7 April), measurements were done with the radiosondes M20 of MeteoModem, France (Benjamin Finot, Antoine Farah, Samuel Mesmin) and the iMS-100 of Meisei, Japan (Takuji Sugidachi).
-Tests for the WxR-301D radiosonde of Weathex, South Korea (Jaewon So and Uijin Jeong) were performed in the third laboratory phase (2 to 13 May), and in the fourth phase (13 to 24 June), the iMet-54 of InterMet, South Africa was investigated (Shaun Wentzel and Andrew Spencer).
+During the second slot (28 March till 7 April), measurements were done with the radiosondes M20 of MeteoModem, France (Benjamin Finot, Antoine Farah, Samuel Mesmin) and the iMS-100 of Meisei, Japan (Takuji Sugidachi).
+Tests for the WxR-301D radiosonde of Weathex, South Korea (Jaewon So and Uijin Jeong) were performed in the third laboratory phase (2 to 13 May), and in the last slot before the field campaign (13 to 24 June), the iMet-54 of InterMet, South Africa was investigated (Shaun Wentzel and Andrew Spencer).
+Less then two weeks after the conclusion of the field campaign, we continued with the fifth slot (26 September to 7 October) to test the CF-06-AH of Aerospace Newsky, China (Huang Xiaojie, Jianqiao Hu, Melin Kuai) and the ATMS-3710 of Azista, India (Niraj Shah and Narendra Solanki).
+During the sixth slot (7 to 18 November) Ms J. Girija and Potnuru Srinivas from India came to Lindenberg to test the VSSC PS-B3.
+Due to the Covid-19 restrictions in China, an additional, final, slot was scheduled 16 to 27 January 2023 to facilitate the laboratory tests of the Tianjin Huayuntianyi GTH3 in cooperation with Ms Xu Jie and Chen Wanzhen.

 - uncertainty of the calibration of the temperature and humidity sensors at room temperature,